[Edited with new information, 8th May 2022]

 I can only think of two possible explanations for this situation.

 Both of these potential explanations seem almost impossible!
-And yet, it seems that as least one of them must be the case.
+And yet, it seems that at least one of them must be the case.

 The solution to this mystery won’t actually change the correct name for the cultivar itself.
 Although the herbarium specimen uses the spelling ‘Maiden Blush’, the form ‘Maiden’s Blush’ has become universally more common and so should be accepted as correct.
 And the invalid name ‘Blushing Bride’ is easily ruled out, because it was created much later and referred to a different plant.